tm44rest/Java-Calculator/README.md

 # Java-Calculator
-A basic Java calculator GUI using Swing
+A basic Java calculator GUI using JFrame